 Translated and Edited from the Tamil by Lakshmi Holmstrom

 Mauni, the pen-name of S. Mani, is a pioneer in the short story scene of Tamil literature.
-With just 24 short stories to his name, written between 1936 to 1971, he still stands as one of the undisputed master of Tamil short stories.
+With just 24 short stories to his name, written between 1936 to 1971, he still stands as one of the undisputed masters of Tamil short stories.
 15 of his 24 short stories were published by 1938 in a Tamil magazine titled Manikkodi.
-Geeta Dharmarajan’s preface in the book is about her resolve to resurrect Mauni to the world.
+Geeta Dharmarajan’s preface in the book is about her resolve to resurrect Mauni in the world.
 She is successful with the help of sensitive selection and translation of 11 of his best stories by Lakshmi Holmstrom.

 Stories, Structure and Themes:

 Most of S. Mani’s stories are based on the uncertainty of human life and relationships.
-The theme is mostly love; between a man and a woman, that is not stereotypical but pervades through different human emotions, beyond sexual appeal.
+The theme is mostly love; between a man and a woman, which is not stereotypical but pervades through different human emotions, beyond sexual appeal.
 Nothing really happens by way of plot in his stories.
 He takes a situation and breaks it into its emotional state with a philosophical undertone.
-The first story ‘Transformation‘ is a remarkable study on the experience of loss.
+The first story ‘Transformation’ is a remarkable study of the experience of loss.
 A man stands at the doorway of his house, having spent the night alone with his lifeless wife, looking for mourners to arrive.
-The story deals with the man’s gradual acceptance to his wife’s death and grief.
+The story deals with the man’s gradual acceptance of his wife’s death and grief.

 “Do I change my destiny when I write about it?
 No, what I write is my destiny.”

 In Mauni’s work, there is often no name to the narrator or hero.
-Simply referred as “He”, the descriptions go beyond the physical features to represent feelings, emotions and inner thoughts of his characters.
+Simply referred to as “He”, the descriptions go beyond the physical features to represent the feelings, emotions and inner thoughts of his characters.
 They wander in a space between the real and dream world.

 In ‘Dream Fort’ Sekaran believes that, after his friend’s death, he is the living expression of his friend’s dreams.
 Jones and Sundaram speak of the dreams that endure even after people die in ‘The Umbrella’s Shelter’.